aimms/documentation/webui/application-settings.rst

 the order of the widgets on a page cannot be changed in this case.
 The Page Manager icon may still be available, but the option for adding new pages (i.e., the "+" button) is removed.
 The page visibility and the page options (including page name) are not editable by the end-user.
 The page order may be temporarily modified for visualization, but as soon as a complete re-load take place the original page order is re-established.
-Moreover, the "wheel" Settings icon is no longer available for any of the widgets, so the widget options are no longer editable.
+Moreover, the "cog wheel" Settings icon is no longer available for any of the widgets, so the widget options are no longer editable.

 Limited Option Editor(1/0)
 --------------------------